datatrail-jhu/10_dsjob/scripts/03_website_script.md

 Once the file looks as you see above, you're ready to save your changes and preview!
 The information about the theme will no longer be there!

 With those changes, let's edit the skills section of the website.
-Navigate to direcotry highlighted here and open skills dot m d.
+Navigate to directory highlighted here and open skills dot m d.
 This is where you highlight all of your job-pertinent skills!
 Here, we're suggesting you highlight your "R", "data visualization", and "Data Wrangling" skills.
 But, you could highlight more than three skills or three different skills!
 Think about what skills you want employers to know you have and include them here.
 To add the three skills you see here, edit this document to include the code shown here.
-Note that the text that will be displayed on your website underneat each icon is specified in name.
-We've removed the text from the description variable for each skill, but you could shoose to include text here explaining the skill.
+Note that the text that will be displayed on your website underneath each icon is specified in name.
+We've removed the text from the description variable for each skill, but you could choose to include text here explaining the skill.
 Then, the icons displayed are specified in icon and icon_pack.
 Which icon to display on the website is defined in the icon argument and refers to the names of the icons found at Font Awesome Brand, Font Awesome Standard, and Academic Icons.
 You can search for other icons you'd like to use to highlight your skills throughout these icon packs .
 If you use an icon from Font Awesome Brand, you would then specify f a b in the icon underscore pack variable.
 From Font Awesome Standard, you'd specify f a s.
 And, from Academic Icons, you'd specify a i.

 Once these changes are saved, you'll be able to see the edits on your website preview.